 “Amidst the worst public health crisis in generations, and with an election in fewer than three months, Postmaster General DeJoy has deliberately impeded the delivery of postal services, causing substantial delays in the delivery of millions of Americans’ medicine, paychecks, bills, and letters to loved ones,” Espaillat said in the letter.

 James is among nearly a dozen state attorneys general who are intending to sue the Trump administration over the changes at the USPS.
-In a Tuesday, she said New York was preparing to file its own suit while coordinating with other states.
+In a statement Tuesday, she said New York was preparing to file its own suit while coordinating with other states.

 “The integrity of our elections is fundamental to our nation’s democracy and we won’t allow anyone to undermine them, not even the president of the United States,” James said.

 James’s office did not immediately respond to a request for comment by Patch regarding Espaillat’s letter.

 On Wednesday, DeJoy, the Postmaster General, said the agency would suspend the policy changes until after the November General Election, but it wasn’t clear whether that would be enough to eliminate delays.

 Harlem Cultural Archives is a donor and foundation-supported Historical Society, Its mission is to create, maintain and grow a remotely accessible, online, interactive repository of audio-visual materials documenting Harlem’s remarkable and varied multicultural legacies, including its storied past as well as its continuing contributions to the City and State of New York, the nation, and the world.
 Support Harlem Cultural Archives and click here to get more Harlem History, Thank you.